gmurambadoro/speedtrack-full-stack/README.md

 ## Server Setup

 1. Configure your web server using [lampset](https://github.com/gmurambadoro/lampset).
-    - You may also install [lampset-vhost-add](https://github.com/gmurambadoro/lampset-vhost-add) to be able to easily add virtual hosts on your server.
+You may also need to install [lampset-vhost-add](https://github.com/gmurambadoro/lampset-vhost-add) to be able to easily add virtual hosts on your server.
 1. [Download](https://nodejs.org/en/download/) and install [NodeJs](https://nodejs.org/en/) - preferably install the most recent stable version.
 1. Download and install [PM2](https://pm2.keymetrics.io/).
 PM2 is a process manager and it is responsible for ensuring that your node applications are always online.